Amanda Martinez has a new album coming out this summer, and you could be one of the first people to hear it.

 - Donne Roberts – guitar/vocals

-Produced by Juno Award-winning Kevin Laliberte, Libre is Martinez’s most musically eclectic recording yet.
+Produced by Juno Award-nominated Kevin Laliberte, Libre is Martinez’s most musically eclectic recording yet.
 She called on an impressive group of collaborators, including artists such as Cuban-born, Miami-based singer-songwriter Elsten Torres, Canadian jazz singer Kellylee Evans, Malagasy guitarist and singer Donne Roberts and Sudanese multi-instrumentalist Waleed Abdulahmid.
 She is backed by her band of the past 15 years, with Laliberte on guitar, Alexander Brown on trumpet and flugelhorn, Osvaldo Rodriguez on violin, Drew Birston on bass and Rosendo “Chendy” Leon on percussion.

 “My initial idea was to create an album with influences from Africa, where my mother is from,” Martinez explains.
 “But as I worked on it, and different people came into my life, the concept evolved, and I realized I wanted the freedom to include songwriters from other places and from different genres.
 That led to the idea of Libre — free.
 It involved taking risks because it’s different from what I have done before … But if you are creating an album called Libre, free, you have to take chances.”